Machine Learning Force Fields: Challenges

 Recovering long-range effects necessitates a balancing act between physical accuracy and computational efficiency, as the scalability of local models hinges on there being a limited number of interactions which need to be evaluated.
 This feat is further complicated by the typical energy scales of these interactions, which are small compared to local contributions such as bond energies.
 For these reasons, it is not advisable to account for long-range interactions by simply increasing the size of local environments.
 While local models with sufficiently large cutoffs are able to learn the relevant effects in principle, it may require a disproportionately large amount of data to reach an acceptable level of accuracy for an interaction with a comparably simple functional form.
 The reason is that average gradients and curvature in different regions of the PES may differ by several orders of magnitude, which makes it difficult to achieve uniformly low prediction errors across all regions.
 Hence, an optimal description would require to employ different characteristic scales.

 For illustration, consider the following toy examples: In the first variant, a Lennard-Jones (LJ) potential\cite{jones1924determination} is separated into a region around its minimum, a repulsive short-range, and an attractive long-range part.
 The task is to learn each of the three regions with a separate model (see Fig.~\ref{fig:LJ}a).
 In the second variant, a single model is trained on all regions at once (see Fig.~\ref{fig:LJ}b).
 Here, all models are kernel-based and use a Gaussian kernel (Eq.~\ref{eq:gaussian_kernel}).
 The kernel hyper-parameter $\gamma$ is optimized by a grid-search and cross-validation.
-Compared to the models trained on the first task, the prediction errors of the global model increase by around an order of magnitude.
-Further, the global model shows spurious oscillations between training points in the long-range region.
-When the optimal values of $\gamma$ for the different models are compared, the reason for the failure of the global model becomes apparent: The optimal values of $\gamma$ are $198.88$, $75.47$, $0.08$ for the short-, middle-, and long-range models, respectively, which highlights the multi-scale nature of the PES.
-On the other hand, the global model necessarily has to compromise between the different regions, which leads to an optimal value of $\gamma=22.12$.
+Compared to the models trained on individual regions, the prediction errors of the model for all regions increase by around an order of magnitude.
+Further, it shows spurious oscillations between training points in the long-range region.
+When the optimal values of $\gamma$ for the different models are compared, the reason for failure when training on all regions at once becomes apparent: The optimal values of $\gamma$ are $198.88$, $75.47$, $0.08$ for the short-, middle-, and long-range models, respectively, which highlights the multi-scale nature of the PES.
+On the other hand, when training on all regions at once, the model necessarily has to compromise, which leads to an optimal value of $\gamma=22.12$.
 In this toy example, the multi-scale problem can be solved by switching from using $r$ as a structural descriptor to the more appropriate inverse distance $r^{-1}$ (Fig.~\ref{fig:LJ}c).
 Unfortunately, for realistic (high-dimensional) PESs with multiple minima, it can be difficult to find an appropriate descriptor to address the multi-scale nature of the PES, which leads to data-inefficient models.
 As a result, more training data is needed to reach an acceptable accuracy, which is problematic considering the computational cost of high-quality reference calculations.